tusharmath/node-config-ts/README.md

         └── sara.json
 ```

 There are three directories in which a project can have configurations — `deployment`, `env` and `user`.
 These directories can have multiple files inside them and based on the environment variables an appropriate config file is selected for overriding the base `default.json`.
-For instance if the `NODE_ENV` variable is set to `production` the `env/production.json` configuration will be merged with `default.json`.
+For example if the `NODE_ENV` variable is set to `production` the `env/production.json` configuration will be merged with `default.json` and override default values with its own.
 Similarly if `DEPLOYMENT` env variable is set to `staging.example.com` then `deployment/staging.example.com.json`  is merged with the other configs.
 Here is a table for environment to directory mapping —

 | **process.env** | **directory**      |